 - Profit and loss statement and balance sheet

 - Personal identification

 - The invoice that you need to finance (for invoice financing)

 Again, you might need a few more things—or fewer, even—but these will give you a strong start to get a jump on your loan process.

 The SBA loan process is quite a bit different.
 You’ll need the documents listed above, but also some additional paperwork—especially if your business has multiple owners with more than a 20% stake in the company.
-There are proprietary forms that are required by the SBA, but many banks will also ask for more records on your personal and business financial history.
+There are proprietary forms required by the SBA, but many banks will also ask for more records on your personal and business financial history.

 Since there’s lots of paperwork required in the SBA loan application, you should be prepared for this application to take longer than other business loan applications.
-Accordingly, don’t be surprised if your lender comes back with a request for more documents—this is standard, and they’re just trying to help you get your paperwork in order to process your application.
+Accordingly, don’t be surprised if your lender comes back with a request for more documents—this is standard, and they’re just trying to help you get your paperwork to process your application.

 With the rise of solar financing companies and commercial solar financing banks, homeowners and small business owners make their homes and offices more green.
 Greater access to solar panels means more business for your solar energy company!